Audience targeting is a great way to boost the performance of your PPC campaigns. Here are some tips and tactics to get you started.

 Types of targeting

-There are two main types of targeting:
+There are different types of targeting:

 - Inventory targeting – where ads are placed on sites that offer the specific type of content that is often visited by the consumer.